nextcloud/documentation/user_manual/pim/contacts.rst

 Importing
 ~~~~~~~~~

-So first well check out how to import all the VCF files as they are a lot
+So first we'll check out how to import all the VCF files as they are a lot
 more faster way of creating contacts.
 Just below the contact list, 3 buttons: The middle one let you upload files.